neuralwatt/moe_energy_evaluation/README.md

 # moe_energy_evaluation

-An experiment to evaluate the energy efficiency (currently measured via inference speed) of Mixture of Experts (MoE) models compared to standard Multi-Layer Perceptron (MLP) architectures using PyTorch.
+An experiment to evaluate the energy efficiency (currently measured via inference speed and gpu power) of Mixture of Experts (MoE) models compared to standard Multi-Layer Perceptron (MLP) architectures using PyTorch.

 ## Overview